 - Tumor (benign or cancerous)

 An optimal treatment for osteonecrosis remains to be found.
 In the early stages, it is recommended to relieve the affected area, for example by using crutches and using painkillers or NSAIDs as required.
-Most people will still need surgery eventually.
-In the case of major joint injuries in the hips, knees or shoulders, insertion of a joint prosthesis is often chosen.
+For pain, zoledronic acid (Aclasta) is also used, possibly with repeated infusions, but then outside the approved indication (experimental treatment).
+Most will still need surgery eventually.
+In case of major joint damage in the hips, knees or shoulders, the insertion of a joint prosthesis is often chosen.